daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 Eventhough the price of purchase is greater for the dual socket server, it proves to actually be cheaper for the resources you get.
 For a $66 difference I'd rather have an extra 12 GHz.

-In the meantime on a dual socket server, you have the possibility to use all the memory and PCI slots, which is not true on a single socket server.
-Fair enough.
+On a dual socket server you also have the possibility to use all the memory and PCI slots, which is not true on a single socket server.
+Fair enough, one point for dual socket.

 **Outcome Scenario A: Dual socket suits small environments better (as long as other socket based licensed software isn't added).**

 ## Scenario B

-A middle sized company running an 8 hosts cluster on vSphere Entperprise Plus, monitor it with vRops and stretch the storage with VSAN advanced edition.
+A middle sized company running an 8 hosts cluster on vSphere Entperprise Plus, monitor it with vRops and stretches the storage with VSAN advanced edition.

 ![Scenario-B.jpg]({{site.baseurl}}/img/Scenario-B.jpg)